 No referral is required.
 You can book a consultation directly with our team to discuss your symptoms and explore treatment options.

-Schedule a consultation to discuss your carpal tunnel symptoms and treatment options.
+Schedule a consultation to discuss your carpal tunnel symptoms and treatment options with our specialist.
+No referral required.